Evrard-Nil/vllm_router/README.md

 ### Service Discovery Options

 - `--service-discovery`: The service discovery type.
-Options are `static` or `k8s`.
+Options are `static` or `url`.
 This option is required.
 - `--static-backends`: The URLs of static serving engines, separated by commas (e.g., `http://localhost:8000,http://localhost:8001`).
 - `--static-models`: The models running in the static serving engines, separated by commas (e.g., `model1,model2`).
 - `--static-aliases`: The aliases of the models running in the static serving engines, separated by commas and associated using colons (e.g., `model_alias1:model,mode_alias2:model`).
 - `--static-backend-health-checks`: Enable this flag to make vllm-router check periodically if the models work by sending dummy requests to their endpoints.
-- `--k8s-port`: The port of vLLM processes when using K8s service discovery.
-Default is `8000`.
+- `--discovery-url`: The URL to fetch model and endpoint information from when using URL service discovery.
-- `--k8s-namespace`: The namespace of vLLM pods when using K8s service discovery.
-Default is `default`.
+- `--discovery-refresh-interval`: The interval in seconds to refresh the discovery configuration when using URL service discovery.
+Default is `30`.
-- `--k8s-label-selector`: The label selector to filter vLLM pods when using K8s service discovery.

 ### Routing Logic Options